You are here: Home page > Computers > Hard drives

 Hard drives

 Most people are amazed when they discover they can store hundreds of CDs worth of music on an iPod digital music player no bigger than a pack of cards.
 The original iPod was not much more than a hard drive: an incredibly efficient computer memory device that uses simple magnetism to store vast amounts of information.
-Hard drives were invented over 50 years ago and have been used in personal computers since the mid-1980s (though flash memory has replaced them in many machines over recent years).
+Hard drives were invented over 50 years ago and have been used in personal computers since the mid-1980s (though flash memory, in so-called solid-state drives, or SSDs, has replaced them in many machines over recent years).
 The microprocessor in your computer is the bit that does all the "thinking" and calculating—but it's the hard drive that gives your computer its prodigious memory and lets you store digital photos, music files, and text documents.
 How does it work?
 Let's take a closer look!

 Photo: A 30GB (gigabyte) hard drive from an old laptop computer.
 The rows of gold pins on the left side are the IDE (Integrated Drive Electronics) connector, which is how the drive plugs into the motherboard of a computer.
 Newer hard drives use a different kind of connection, SATA (Serial Advanced Technolgoy Attachment), which allows faster data transfer.